Star Awards 2014: Viewership awards

-Show 2 (颁奖典礼第二场)
+Show 2

 The second show was broadcast live on 27 April 2014 at the Suntec Singapore Convention and Exhibition Centre.

-Professionally Judged Awards
+Professionally judged awards

-Special Awards
+Special awards

 The All-Time Favourite Artiste is a special achievement award given out to artiste(s) who have achieved a maximum of 10 popularity awards over 10 years.
 Top 10 winning years the recipients were awarded together are highlighted in boldface.

-Awards Eligible for Voting
+Awards eligible for voting

 Top 10 awards

 Since 2012, results for the Top 10 Most Popular Male and Female Artistes were by telepoll and online voting, each having a weightage of 50% towards the final results.
 The telepoll lines were announced on 14 March 2014 during a pre-show party.
 Voting opened from 14 March and closed on 27 April at 8:30pm.

 The nominees are listed in telepoll line order.
 The results of the Top 10 awards are not in rank order.